mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/difftropoconf.rst

 ==========
 DIFF_TROPO
 ==========
-The DIFF_TROPO bank consists of the following configurations:
+The DIFF_TROPO block contains all of the following configuration parameters:

 MODEL_TYPE
 ----------